 Our challenge from NYDOT was to evolve the Chinatown experience for both locals and tourists by transforming the current information kiosk into a physical experience with a digital component.

 - Enhance Wayfinding

 - Spur Economic Development

-What do locals and tourists want or need from a gateway?
+What do both locals and tourists want in a gateway?

 To get to the root of the challenge we delved into a six week period of highly immersive and inspirational research.
 During our visits we interviewed tourists, first and second generation residents, and business owners to understand their perspectives of the district and to gain an understanding of the neighborhood.
 Our primary goal was to examine how the current kiosk was being utilized, followed by identifying key content and/or services that these audiences want or need to have a better experience when in Chinatown.